adam-hanna/securitiesOption.js/README.md

 # securitiesOption.js

 securitiesOption.js is a javascript library for evaluating option prices.
+To increase accuracy, all monetary arguments should be input as whole integers in the smallest denomination possible (e.g. cents and not dollars: 10050 cents rather than 100.50 dollars).

 The structure of this readme is:
 <dl>